NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Kobold Scout.md

     desc: "`pf2:1` Crossbow +9 (range increment 120 feet, reload 1)\n__Damage__  1d8 piercing"

   - name: "Construct Trap"
     desc: "`pf2:3` (manipulate) The kobold scout creates a rudimentary trap on any square adjacent to it.
 This must be on a surface, such as a floor, wall, or ceiling.
-The trap activates the next time a creature moves adjacent to it.\nThe creature takes 1d6 piercing damage and 1 persistent bleed damage with a DC 16 Reflex check save.
-The trap is destroyed when activated or after 1 hour, whichever comes first.\nThe scout typically carries enough raw materials to make one trap."
+The trap activates the next time a creature moves adjacent to it.\n\nThe creature takes 1d6 piercing damage and 1 persistent bleed damage with a DC 16 Reflex check save.
+The trap is destroyed when activated or after 1 hour, whichever comes first.\n\nThe scout typically carries enough raw materials to make one trap."

   - name: "Scamper"
-    desc: "`pf2:1`  **Requirements** The kobold scout is adjacent to at least one enemy.\n**Effect** The kobold scout Strides up to its Speed plus 5 feet and gains a +2 circumstance bonus to AC against reactions triggered by this movement.
+    desc: "`pf2:1`  **Requirements** The kobold scout is adjacent to at least one enemy.\n* * *\n\n**Effect** The kobold scout Strides up to its Speed plus 5 feet and gains a +2 circumstance bonus to AC against reactions triggered by this movement.
 It must end this movement in a space that's not adjacent to any enemy."

   - name: "Sneak Attack"
     desc: "  The kobold scout deals an extra 1d6 precision damage to [[Conditions/Off-Guard|Off-Guard]] creatures."